 - Participants who consent to be endorsed or promoted are referred to as “affiliates.”

 - Those who sell and recommend are called “affiliate marketers.”

-- Those who have the goods or services that are sold are called “advertisers.”
+- Those with the goods or services sold are called “advertisers.”

-Affiliate networks are mid-cap firms that handle both marketers and advertisers, acting as brokers.
+Affiliate networks are mid-cap firms that handle marketers and advertisers acting as brokers.

-The affiliate tracking software, which is the foundation of every affiliate business, can be hosted on its own server or run in a SaaS cloud.
-The purpose is to capture page views and clicks of promotional content (banners, ads, etc.) while also tracking affiliate conversions, i.e., events that the advertiser is willing to pay for.
+The affiliate tracking software, the foundation of every affiliate business, can be hosted on its own server or run in a SaaS cloud.
+The purpose is to capture page views and clicks of promotional content (banners, ads, etc.) while tracking affiliate conversions, i.e., events the advertiser is willing to pay for.
 Examples may include: